Live Alive Quo

-Live Alive Quo was the third live album by English rock band Status Quo and was broadcast live on BBC Radio 1 as part of the station's 25th Anniversary 'Party in the Park' celebrations in Birmingham, England.
+Live Alive Quo is the third live album by British rock band Status Quo, released on 2 November 1992.
+It was broadcast live on BBC Radio 1 as part of the station's 25th anniversary Party in the Park celebrations in Birmingham, England.
 The concert was watched by nearly 125,000 fans.

-Roadhouse Medley is a 20-minute track, consisting of the main riff from The Doors' song "Roadhouse Blues", long instrumental sections and a medley of Quo tracks "The Wanderer", "Marguerita Time", "Living on an Island", "Break the Rules", "Something 'Bout You Baby I Like" and "The Price of Love".
+"Roadhouse Medley" is a 20-minute track, consisting of the main riff from the Doors' song "Roadhouse Blues", long instrumental sections and a medley of Quo tracks "The Wanderer", "Marguerita Time", "Living on an Island", "Break the Rules", "Something 'Bout You Baby I Like" and "The Price of Love".
 This medley section from the middle was released as a single.
-The track "Caroline" is the encore from the live set.
+The track "Caroline" is the encore from the live set, but was placed before "Roadhouse Medley" in the album sequence.